tamari92/kf2-tournament/streamers.md

 # Tournament Streamer Guidelines
 This document is meant to give **Tournament Streamers** a few guidelines on streaming matches for the tournament.

-First off, **thank you for volunteering to help with streaming matches!** As tournament streamers, we are the viewers' window to the action.
-Put simply, without you, this event would not be a success.
+First off, **thank you for volunteering to help with streaming matches!** As streamers, we are the viewers' window to the action.
+Without you, this event would have no exposure to the general public and thus not be a success.

 The following guidelines are intended to establish a set of standards designed to normalize all tournament-related streams. **These guidelines are required to be followed.** Feel free to ask the Tournament Director if you have any questions.